-For each of the four main racial/ethnic groups in the UKBB (British Whites, Irish, Blacks, and Asian), we performed VLA for the whole phenome and genome to archive variant statistics.
-We used the plinkFile and vla R packages to traverse the genome by window while scanning variance loci for thousands of phenotypes and variants.
-We divided the genome into approximately 1,200 groups of 10,000 variants each and summarized the VLA statistics for British Whites, which is the largest group in the UKBB, with a working sample size of 384,000 in 12 hours, using the NIH HPC Biowulf cluster (hpc.nih.gov).
+For each of the three groups by ancestry (Whites, Blacks, and Asians) and the three groups by sex (male, female, and both), we performed VLA for the whole phenome and genome to archive variant statistics.
+We used the plinkFile and vla R packages to traverse the genome and compute variance loci statistics for 3,273 of phenotypes simultaneously while adjusting 26 covariates.
+We divided the genome into approximately 1,200 batches of 10,000 variants each and finished the VLA for 379,548 unrelated Whites in 12 hours using the NIH HPC Biowulf cluster (hpc.nih.gov).

+Figure?d illustrates the creation and use of VLA-catalog.
+The “material and method” section in supplements details the quality control and analytical pipeline.

 Methods

 Putative GxE tests to identify candidate variants

-Given a quantitative trait, a variant, and covariates, DLM fits a GWAS linear model, adjusting the covariates, and treats the squared residual as a “new phenotype”, subsequently fitting another GWAS linear model with the same SNP and covariates.
+Given a quantitative trait, a variant, and covariates, DLM fits a GWAS linear model, adjusting the covariates, and treats the squared residual as a “new phenotype”, subsequently fitting another GWAS linear model with the same SNP and covariates (Figure 10 top).
 If the SNP coefficient of linear model 2 is significant, we say the SNP is a vQTL, that is, a GxE candidate for that particular quantitative phenotype.
-Intuitively, the linear model 2 fits the squared distance from the fitted values of linear model 1 (i.e., conditional mean given the SNP and covariates), which amounts to modeling the phenotypic variance, since the mean of squared distance from the mean, is variance.
+Intuitively, the linear model 2 fits the squared distance from fitted mean of linear model 1 given the SNP and covariates, which amounts to modeling the phenotypic variance, since the mean of squared distance from the mean, is variance.
 VLA (variance loci analysis) slightly modifies DLM: (1) the second linear model uses squared allele dosage and (2) perform a one-sided t-test assuming non-negative coefficient.
 For a binary trait, the rare event (i.e., disease) is coded as 1 and the covariates should choose from non-heritable predictors; there is no need to replace linear model 1 with GLM (i.e., logistic regression).

 In addition, we created R-language wrapper functions for deviation regression model (DRM), Levene’s Robust Test (LVT) from R-package “car” (citation), and double generalized linear model (DGLM) from R-package “dglm” (citation).
 Because DGLM is unstable with small samples and slow to compute for large ones, we used DGLM as a benchmark in simulation studies only.